na-na-hi/renget/archive/oypro.md

 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item: N/A* | Vacant hand slot.
 1. Dense Rocks x2 | Does 2 true damage to a target, is lobbed.
-2. Ban Seed | Causes Disabled upon consumption
+2. Confuse Wand | Casts a spell to Confuse the target.
 3. Empty | A vacant inventory space
 4. Apple | Gives +2 to any outside-combat-action.